 I am on a t-shirt kick this week.
 Did you see the scarf and dress I made for Kayla already?
 I thought it would be fun to paint stripes on an old t-shirt (that got accidentally bleached – DOH!) and turn it into a ruffled striped skirt for my daughter.
 I did this project a couple of years ago and my daughter still wears the skirt.
 While is is almost ready to be passed down on the hand-me-down train I thought we could retake a look at it once more before that happens.

-Martha Stewart Crafts Fabric medium and acrylic paint
+Martha Stewart Crafts Fabric medium and acrylic paint or fabric paint

 Foam roller and tray